ifrh/Ostfalia-Proforma-Praktomat/README.md

 There is no need to back-up anything of the container!

+#### Software Update

-In case of a software update this is the recommended way to start after updating:
+In case of a software update this is the recommended process:

-    docker-compose down
+    1. docker-compose down
+    2. <update software>
-    docker-dompose build
+    3. docker-dompose build
-    docker-dompose up
+    4. docker-dompose up